webmakaka/javadev.org/website/01-docs/hadoop/02-single-node-installation-on-centos-6.x.md

 permalink: /docs/hadoop/centos/6/installation/single-node-installation-on-centos-6/
 ---

-We have virtual mashine with Centos IP 192.168.1.11
+We have virtual machine with Centos IP 192.168.1.11

 <br/>